apache/eventmesh/eventmesh-connectors/eventmesh-connector-rabbitmq/README.md

 1. launch your RabbitMQ server and EventMesh Runtime.
 2. enable sinkConnector and check `sink-config.yml`.
+3. start your `RabbitMQConnectorServer`, it will subscribe to the topic defined in `pubSubConfig.subject` of EventMesh Runtime and send data to `connectorConfig.queueName` in your RabbitMQ.
-3. send a message to EventMesh with the topic defined in `pubSubConfig.subject`
+4. send a message to EventMesh with the topic defined in `pubSubConfig.subject` and then you will receive the message in RabbitMQ.

 ```yaml
 pubSubConfig: